Photo: Bill Lowery Talent (management) / Public domain

-Out Top 10 Classics IV Songs list looks back a band that had three big hits in the 1960s that defined a genre of music that inspired many bands.
-The band was first formed in 1960 by Walter Eaton when he was in high school out of the city of Jacksonville, Florida.
-Eventually, Walter Eaton hired Denis Yost as a drummer and discovered that the man could sing his butt of.
-The band would then change from an instrumental group led by the fabulous singer Dennis Yost whose pitch perfect voice of silk helped capture a wide audience that fell in love with the band’s music.
-Originally named just the Classics, the group had to add the IV to their name when they received a cease and desist letter from a New York based band called The Classics.
+Our Top 10 Classics IV Songs list looks back at a band that had three big hits in the 1960s, defining a genre that inspired many bands.
+The band was first formed in 1960 by Walter Eaton, who was then in high school in Jacksonville, Florida.
+Eventually, Walter Eaton hired Denis Yost as a drummer and discovered that the man could sing his butt off.
+The band would then change from an instrumental group led by the fabulous singer Dennis Yost, whose silk-smooth voice helped capture a broad audience that fell in love with the band’s music.
+Named initially simply the Classics, the group had to add the IV to its name after receiving a cease-and-desist letter from a New York-based band called The Classics.

-The Classics IV released five studio albums from 1968 to 1973 with a greatest hits record issued in 1969.
-Over the years, there have been three times the amount of albums released as compilations as there were original studio albums.
-Sadly Denis Yost passed away in 2008.
+The Classics IV released five studio albums from 1968 to 1973, with a greatest hits record issued in 1969.
+Over the years, there have been three times as many albums released as compilations as there have been original studio albums.
+Sadly, Denis Yost passed away in 2008.
 James Barney “J. R.” Cobb Jr. passed away in 2019, Perry Carlton “Buddy” Buie passed away in 2015.

-Our Top 10 Classic IV songs list presents 10 of our favorite Classics IV songs.
+Our Top 10 Classic IV songs list features 10 of our favorites.
 We think this one will bring back some memories for all of you over 55 and hopefully turn on the younger audience to some classic music.

 # 10 – Waves

 We open up our top 10 Classic IV songs list with the beautiful song “Wave.”
-Its easy to tell how the band, like so many other groups of the 1960s, were influenced by the great Burt Bacharach.
+It’s easy to tell how the band, like so many other groups of the 1960s, was influenced by the great Burt Bacharach.
 That’s a good thing because Burt Bacharach was (and still is) the man.
-The song “Wave,” was released on the band greatest album entitled mamas and papas soul train.
+The song “Wave” was released on the band’s greatest album entitled Mama’s and Papa’s Soul Train.

 # 9 – Pollyanna

-From a historical perspective, we thought it was important to include this song on our top 10 Classics IV list.
+From a historical perspective, we thought it was essential to include this song on our top 10 Classics IV list.
 The band recorded this as a single in 1966 when they were still called the Classics.
-I think they ticked of the Four Seasons with this one.
-It was released on Capitol Records as a stand alone single.
+I think they ticked off the Four Seasons with this one.
+It was released as a standalone single by Capitol Records.

 # 8 – Cherryhill Park

-Continuing with our top 10 Classics IV songs we turn to the song “Cherryhill Park.”
-The song was originally recorded and released by Billy Joe Royal in 1969 who had a top 20 hit with it.
-The Classics IV recorded their version of the song in 1970 and released it on United Artist Records.
-The song was written by Robert Nix and Billy Gilmore.
+Continuing with our top 10 Classics IV songs, we turn to the song “Cherryhill Park.”
+The song was initially recorded and released by Billy Joe Royal in 1969, when it became a top 20 hit.
+The Classics IV recorded their version of the song in 1970 and released it on United Artists Records.
+Robert Nix and Billy Gilmore wrote the song.

 # 7 – Change Of Heart

-The heartbreaking song “Chang of Heart,” was released on the band’s Greatest Hits album entitled Golden Greats Volume 1 in 1969.
-There was just so much competition for radio airplay in 1969 even from themselves That competition would prevent the song from making the top 40 as it stalled out at number 49 on the Billboard Hot 100.
+The heartbreaking song “Change of Heart” was released on the band’s Greatest Hits album, Golden Greats Volume 1, in 1969.
+There was just so much competition for radio airplay in 1969, even from themselves.
+That competition would prevent the song from making the top 40, as it stalled out at number 49 on the Billboard Hot 100.

 # 6 – The Funniest Thing